nliautaud/pico-content-editor/README.md

 ## Files upload

-Files are uploaded to `images/` by default.
+By default, files are uploaded to an `images/` directory located at the root of the Pico installation, next to `content/`.

 You can define a custom location in the Pico config file with :